Skip to main content

 What It’s Like to Own a Robotic Pool Cleaner

-Robotic pool cleaners can save hours of manual labor, but they still require some upkeep.
+Robotic pool cleaners can save you a lot of time and sweat, but they do still require some minor upkeep.

 Maintenance

-• Filters typically need rinsing after every few cleaning cycles
+• Filters usually need rinsing after every few cleaning cycles

 • Brushes may need replacement over time

-• Cables should be straightened and stored carefully to prevent tangling
+• Cables should be straightened and stored carefully to keep them from tangling

 Storage

-Most manufacturers recommend removing the cleaner from the pool when not in use.
+Most manufacturers recommend removing the cleaner from the pool when it’s not in use.
 Storing it out of direct sunlight can help extend its lifespan.
+Some robot pool cleaners will automatically leave the pool once their clean cycle is done if you want to save a little effort.

 Longevity